microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-00.md

 Your developer environment is ready, hooray!
 Skip to section: [Deploy Azure Resources](#deploy-azure-resources)

 **NOTE:** GitHub Codespaces time out after 20 minutes if you are not actively interacting with it in the browser.
 If your codespace times out, you can restart it and the developer environment and its files will return with its state intact within seconds.
 If you want to have a better experience, you can also update the default timeout value in your personal setting page on Github.
-Refer to this page for instructions: [Default-Timeout-Period](https://docs.github.com/en/codespaces/setting-your-user-preferences/setting-your-timeout-period-for-github-codespaces#setting-your-default-timeout-period) Codespaces expire after 30 days unless you extend the expiration date.
+Refer to this page for instructions: [Default-Timeout-Period](https://docs.github.com/en/codespaces/setting-your-user-preferences/setting-your-timeout-period-for-github-codespaces#setting-your-default-timeout-period)

+**NOTE:** Codespaces expire after 30 days unless you extend the expiration date.
 When a Codespace expires, the state of all files in it will be lost.

 #### Use Local Workstation